matt16749-zz/javascript-design-patterns-cheatsheet/README.md

 ### List of JS Patterns.
   1. Creational Pattern.
+  2. Singleton Pattern.
+(Used for namespacing)
-  2. Constructor Pattern.
+  3. Constructor Pattern.
-  3. Module Pattern.(Also brief explanation of public vs private vars/functions, closure)
+  4. Module Pattern.(Also brief explanation of public vs private vars/functions, closure)

 ----------------------------------------------------------------------------------------